cameronbourke/css-stylo/README.md

 - Add unit tests
 - Create style objects without a selector
 - Throw helpful errors if the css is not valid
-- Add a second argument for parsing numbers
-- Add a some ability to cascade styles

 ## License